Extension serves the public through applied research & education

 • Work in collaboration with the United States Department of Agriculture (USDA) agencies, Soil and Water Conservation Districts (SWCD), Natural Resource Conservation Service (NRCS), county environmental and land management services, and agricultural and natural resources professional organizations to provide educational programs relevant to the counties.

-• Provide technical assistance and information in the areas of crop production based on local needs and expectations.
+• Provide technical assistance and information related to small farms/local foods based on local needs and expectations.

 • Ensure that Extension programs, facilities, committees, and employment opportunities are accessible to new, diverse, and historically underserved audiences.